-Assesses emergency department (ED) utilization among commercial (18 and older) and Medicare (18 and older) health plan members.
-Plans report observed rates of ED use and a predicted rate of ED use based on the health of the member population.
-The observed and expected rates are used to calculate a calibrated observed-to-expected ratio that assesses whether plans had more, the same or less emergency department visits than expected, while accounting for incremental improvements across all plans over time.
-The observed-to-expected ratio is multiplied by the emergency department visit rate across all health plans to produce a risk-standardized rate which allows for national comparison.
+Assesses the rate of emergency department (ED) visits among commercial (18 and older) and Medicare (18 to 64, 65 and older) health plan members.
+As well as reporting observed rates, NCQA also specifies that plans report an expected count of ED visits, predicted using members’ prior and current health, among other factors.
+The observed event count and the expected event count are used to calculate a calibrated observed-to-expected (O/E) ratio that assesses whether plans had more, the same or fewer ED visits than predicted by their case mix, while accounting for incremental improvements across all plans over time.
+An O/E ratio below 1 indicates better-than-average performance and an O/E ratio above 1 indicates worse-than-average performance.

 Why It Matters

 ED visits are a high-intensity service and a cost burden on the health care system, as well as on patients.
-Some ED events may be attributed to preventable or treatable conditions.
-A high rate of ED utilization may indicate poor care management, inadequate access to care or poor patient choices, resulting in ED visits that could be prevented.1,2 Plans can ensure that members receive appropriate, coordinated primary care to address preventable ED visits.
+A 2020 study found aggregate costs for nationwide ED visits of $76.3 billion.1 A significant number of ED events can even be treated in urgent or primary care settings.
+A 2024 study found that among adults ages 18 to 64 who utilized the ED, 24% did so for non-urgent reasons.2 A high rate of ED utilization may indicate poor care management, inadequate access to care or lack of patient education surrounding care alternatives, resulting in ED visits that could have been prevented.3,4 Plans can ensure that members receive appropriate, coordinated primary care to address preventable ED visits.

 Historical Results – National Averages